Jump to a specific page - are you interested in:

 The next step is to finish the exam application.
 To do so, you need to know the type of contractor that you want to be.
 Refer to the list above for a summary of your options.
 Also, note there are 3 types of Commercial Contractor licenses that all require you to pass the NASCLA exam: Individual, Limited Tier Individual, and Limited Tier-Qualifying Agent.

-You will want to submit the non-refundable, $200 application fee and any supporting documents to the Board Office.
-Before you can move to the next step, which is taking the exam, you will need to have approval by the state.
+You will want to submit the non-refundable $200 application fee and any supporting documents to the Board Office.
+Before you can move to the next step, taking the exam, you will need to have approval from the state.

 The Board Office will contact both you and the testing company to let you know of your approval.
 At this time, you will need to download the application and can do so at http://sos.ga.gov/cgi-bin/plbforms.asp?board=49